texastribune/data-visuals-guides/kit-setup.md

 }
 ```

-You'll place that on the page using the same `processors.html` file from before.
+You'll then place that on the page using the same `processors.html` file from before.
 Only we will need to add a new macro to handle content with the type of `insert`.

 ```html
 {% macro insert(value) %}